cbuteau/webjobs.es6/README.md

 ```
 ## Drives

-Although threads are a new are for browsers.
+Although threads are a not new are for browsers.
+They have not reached an are where they are commonly used.
-it is noted there is a sharp spin up times for these threads.
+It is noted there is a sharp spin up times for these threads.

 Only a messaging/event system works between Main and the threads...so it will be the goal to manage and recycle them reinitializing them.